-Orientation for undergraduate LLB students takes place over four days from 29th January - 1st February 2019, is compulsory for all students coming into the Faculty.
-DON'T MISS this opportunity - it's the lifeline that will introduce the first-year class of 2019 to the campus, the life of the University and the Law Faculty.
+Orientation for undergraduate LLB students takes place in the last week of Jan and the first week of Feb, and is compulsory for all students coming into the Faculty.
+DON'T MISS this opportunity - it's the lifeline that will introduce the first-year class and students new to UCT to the campus, the life of the University and how things work in the Law Faculty.

-PLEASE NOTE: Orienation for Graduate LLB students, who have already completed a first degree, takes place over two days on 7th & 8th February.
+PLEASE NOTE: Orienation for Graduate LLB students, who have already completed a first degree, takes place over two separate days in the 1st week of Feb.

-Please see Humanities Electives list for more information on the non-law course options that are available to you during your degree.
-This may change for 2019, so check in to ensure you have an up-to-date list from which to identify your preferred course choice.
+Please see Humanities Electives list (watch this space for 2020 list) for more information on the non-law course options that are available to you during your degree.
+This may change for 2020, so check in to ensure you have an up-to-date list from which to identify your preferred course choice.